ianlaiky/SC1015---Movie-Popularity/README.md

 ![image](https://user-images.githubusercontent.com/22881021/164895983-d5c00d93-9033-48a2-a41c-414fb153542b.png)
 COVID-19 has cause significant impact to our society for the past 2-3 years, this is especially true for the film industry.
-Cinemas were closed to prevent the spread of the virus and today requires patrons to leave gaps between each other thus reducing the potential earnings for a particular screening. <br>
+Cinemas were closed to prevent the spread of the virus and today requires patrons to leave gaps between each other thus reducing the potential earnings for a particular screening. <br><br>
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) focuses how movie producers can maximise their profit.